The Tiny Knowledge Gaps That Quizzes Reveal Better Than Reading

 1. Review Wrong Answers Before Moving On

-If you guessed, write down the topic.
+Do not just glance at the score and leave.
+Ask, “Why did I choose that answer?”
+If you guessed, note the topic.
 If you confused two answers, compare them.
 If you misunderstood the wording, reread the question slowly.
-The goal is not to feel bad about being wrong.
-The goal is to find the exact gap.
+That is how mistakes become learning clues.

 A slow correct answer can still reveal a weak spot.
 If you got it right but needed too much time, that fact may not be strong yet.
 Mark it for review.